-Raise mower body up for battery access.
+Raise the utility bed and mower body up for battery access.
 Check the battery for electrolyte level and charge.
 The electrolyte level should be at the bottom of the vent wells [1/4 to 1/2 in.
 (6 to 13 mm) above plates].
 If the specific gravity is less than 1.225, the battery needs charging.
 If the battery has been shipped dry, or is wet but needs service, refer to the following instructions.